 A Holistic Approach

-Q3: What makes green tea beneficial for acne-prone skin?
-A3: Green tea contains epigallocatechin gallate (EGCG), an antioxidant 200 times more potent than vitamin E, which fights free radicals.
-It also reduces inflammation, regulates hormones, and aids detoxification.
+Because green tea is less processed, it is rich in epigallocatechin gallate (EGCG), an antioxidant 200 times more potent than vitamin E; it fights free radicals, reduces inflammation, moderates hormones and promotes detoxification.

-Q6: Are there any potential downsides to using green tea for acne?
+Are there any potential downsides to using green tea for acne?